isomerpages/nlb-biblioasia/_oct-2021/strange-visions-of-singapore-and-the-malay-peninsula.md

 Their mother’s tale, how she ended up on the island and how they strove to build this perfect society, is perhaps a tale too long to be repeated here, but it suffices to know, as the princes said, “there is no one happier than he who lives on this island”.[^17] If there was one slight imperfection, which induced the princes to leave, it was that there was no priest, sacrament nor proper church – this their belief could not abide by.

 Such was the tale the princes related to Grandpierre and they made him promise to tell no one lest the island should fall under the domination of the Dutch, who were the dominant foreign power in the region at the time.
 This island was named Isle de la Pierre Blanche (“pierre blanche” being French for “white stone”, which is also what “Pedra Branca”[^18] means in Portuguese), a Malabarese Arcadia, whose location was kept secret among the innumerable islands in the straits between Johor and Sumatra.

+<div style="background-color: white;">An aquatint print of Pedra Branca with dark storm clouds in the background by Thomas Daniell and his nephew William Daniell, 1810.
+The two princes of Golconda were said to be shipwrecked off this island, which is located about 24 nautical miles (44 km) to the east of Singapore. <i>Courtesy of the National Museum of Singapore, National Heritage Board.</i></div>

 #### **Setting the Imaginary Against the Real**